dswelbor/student-hub/docs/academics/scheduler/README.md

 `cd studenthub/academics/scheduler/native` <br>
 Run makefile: <br>
 `make` <br>
 Executable builds into ~/build/ .
-For example, to run digraph_test from current directory in cli: <br>
+For example, to run test from current directory in cli: <br>
-`build/digraph_test`
+`build/test`

 ## Import Native Source in CLion
 Once you have cloned the project to your local repo: